eBook, 270 pages

 In a city addled by climate change and populated by intelligent robots called “hums,” May loses her job to artificial intelligence.
 In a desperate bid to resolve her family’s debt and secure their future for another few months, she becomes a guinea pig in an experiment that alters her face so it cannot be recognized by surveillance.

 Seeking some reprieve from her recent hardships and from her family’s addiction to their devices, she splurges on passes that allow them three nights’ respite inside the Botanical Garden: a rare green refuge where forests, streams, and animals flourish.
-But her insistence that her son, daughter, and husband leave their devices at home proves far more fraught than …
+But her insistence that her son, daughter, and husband leave their devices at home proves far more …

 1 edition